-The mail is opened and date stamped by the Office Manager.
+The mail is opened and date stamped by the administrative assistant or the DistrictOffice Manager in there absence.
 Checks received may be either for the collection of billed receivables or other non-billed items.
 The only significant non-billed items are connection fees and property taxes.
 All other non-billed items are miscellaneous in nature and small in amount.

 All payments received are copied and attached to the associated SD5 invoice, then temporarily stored in the Accounts Receivable file.
 Upon review and approval of the incoming checks by the District Manager, a deposit is recorded in Quickbooks, into the SD5 Primary Account at JP Morgan Chase, and a deposit slip is prepared for deposit at the Chase Bank branch in Tiburon.
 The Chase deposit slip is then stapled with the grouping of copied checks and associated invoices, and filed in the Finance File Cabinets under "Deposits."
-All payments received via drop-off and/or mail are processed and deposited with the Chase Bank local branch 1-2 times per month.
+All payments received via drop-off and/or mail are processed and deposited with the Chase Bank local branch 1 2 times per month 1 once a week.